damonswayn/trade-engineering-coding-test/README.md

 You will find two directories in this repository: `php` and `typescript`.
 Each directory contains a starting structure of a program that you will be required to complete.
 You have the choice of completing either the `php` version or the `typescript` version.
 You are not required to complete both.

+During the course of the interview, you will be asked to share your screen and you will work through solving this problem in a pair-programming scenario.

+You do not have to complete the entirety of the task within the 90 minute window.

+## Candidate Required Tools

+To complete this task, the candidate should have access/ability to the following:

+1. A text editor to do the work in
+2. Either PHP (version 8.3) or NodeJS (Version 22.x) installed on their machine OR docker installed and an editor from which to use dev-containers (docker desktop + visual studio code recommended)
+3. Microsoft Teams installed and configured to allow for screen sharing
+4. Any generative-AI coding assistants (copilot etc) disabled

 ## Task

 A variety of special rules can be applied to a customer's Order which modify the final total to be paid.